The nights are drawing in and it’s getting chilly, so it’s time to dig out the big coat!

 Burns can be caused by all kinds of sources.
-But naturally this time of year, we want you to be up to speed on burns caused by fire.
+But at this time of year, when the sky is lit up most Saturday evenings, we want you to be up to speed on burns caused by fire.

 What would you do in an emergency?